ElizaTWF/AccessibilityPostcards/README.md

   * Taking part in the 3 amigos,
   * Coaching
   * Knowledgeshare
-  * Illustrate or demonstrate their talking points atound accessibility
+  * Illustrate or demonstrate a talking point atound accessibility

-Whether you’re a new tester looking for a fun way to learn about testing or one with many years of experience behind you, TestSphere aims to unlock barriers that you didn’t know were there.

-Join the TestSphere Dojo challenge: Pick a TestSphere card, tell your story and get it on the Dojo.